Skip to content

 Works of art by International Artists offered for acquisition by gift/donation will be considered on a case-by-case basis.

 The University will assess any ethical implications prior to accepting sponsorship or donations.
-Any Reportable Gift and/ or Benefit must be declared in accordance with the Gifts and Benefits Procedure.
+Any Reportable Gift or Benefit must be declared in accordance with the Gifts and Benefits Procedure.

 The University observes rigorous international standards with regard to deaccessioning and the disposal of works of art, such as those outlined in National Standards for Australian Museum and Galleries.